 Early Life and Education

-Brian Acton was born in Michigan in 1972.
-He later moved to Central Florida and graduated from Lake Howell High School.
-Acton received a full scholarship to study engineering at the University of Pennsylvania, but he left after a year to study at Stanford University.
-He graduated from Stanford in 1994 with a degree in computer science.
+Brian Acton was born in 1972 in Michigan, USA.
+He grew up in Central Florida and graduated from Lake Howell High School.
+Acton received a full scholarship to study engineering at the University of Pennsylvania but transferred to Stanford University.
+In 1994, he graduated from Stanford with a degree in computer science.

 Rise to Success